 Exercise After Hernia Mesh Repair

 Gentle physical activity after inguinal hernia repair with mesh is good for your recovery.
 You can start with light activities, such as walking to promote blood circulation, the week after your surgery.
-Avoid strenuous tasks and lifting heavy objects for four to six weeks after surgery.
+Avoid strenuous tasks and lifting objects heavier than 10 pounds for four to six weeks after surgery.

 How Long After a Hernia Mesh Surgery Can I Exercise?

-You can begin light exercise in one to two weeks after your hernia mesh surgery but should avoid strenuous exercise and manual labor for four to six weeks.
+You can begin light exercise like short walks or easy stationary biking in one to two weeks after your hernia mesh surgery, but should avoid strenuous exercise and manual labor for four to six weeks.
 You shouldn’t undertake any intense activities or lift anything more than 10 pounds until you get clearance from your doctor.
 Even overdoing things in a small way may slow the healing process.
 It’s always good to “listen” to your body after you complete any regimen of pain medication.
 You can ramp up your activity as your soreness improves with time.

 “Exercise has never been shown to lead to higher risk of recurrence,” Dr. Mazen Al-Mansour, hernia surgeon and assistant professor at the University of Florida College of Medicine, told Drugwatch.
 “I tell my patients that I am okay with them to start exercising immediately after surgery as long as they increase the intensity gradually and to stop if they feel pain.”